 (c) the licensing authority will file criminal charges or pursue civil remedies.

 F. The licensing authority will report all cases of suspected child abuse and neglect to both children's protective services and the local law enforcement agency.

-8.16.2.19 BACKGROUND CHECKS: Background checks will be conducted in accordance with the most current regulations related to Background Checks and Employment History Verification provisions as promulgated by the children, youth and families department pursuant to 8.8.3 NMAC.
+8.16.2.19 BACKGROUND CHECKS: Background checks will be conducted in accordance with the most current regulations related to background checks and employment history verification provisions as promulgated by the children, youth and families department pursuant to 8.8.3 NMAC.
 All licensed child care facilities must adhere to these provisions to maintain their licensing status.
 A request for a background check must be submitted prior to a staff member's employment.
-A background check must be conducted in accordance with 8.8.3 NMAC at least once every five (5) years on all required individuals.
-[8.16.2.19 NMAC - Rp 8.16.2.19 NMAC, 11/30/12]
+A background check must be conducted in accordance with 8.8.3 NMAC on all required individuals at least once every five years from the original date of eligibility regardless of the date of hire or transfer of eligibility.
+A direct provider of care may request a transfer of background check eligibility if: